Landscape of the Savoy Alps

 They share our passion

-"Thanks to this guide, I finally succeeded with my Savoyard fondue without it splitting.
+"Thanks to this guide, I finally succeeded in making my Savoyard fondue without it splitting.
 The technical advice is invaluable!"

-"An incredible resource for discovering small producers that are not found in standard tourist guides."
+"An incredible resource for discovering small producers that you don't find in classic tourist guides."

-"In 2026, it is rare to find a site so complete and respectful of traditions.
-A real joy for the eyes and the taste buds."
+"In 2026, it is rare to find a site as complete and respectful of traditions.
+A true delight for the eyes and the taste buds."

 — Dr. Arpin, Local Historian